badlydrawnrob/elm-playground/how-to-elm/README.md

 These can be a blessing and a curse, as some things might be better with a dedicated package, such as image uploads.
 For that you have to understand what `base64` is and how file uploads work.

+I'm not using `elm-format` in this repository, as I quite like my _own_ commenting style.

 ## Rules